martin-welss/autotable/README.md

 * and inserts the data.

 The first line of the file is expected to contain the column names and the standard column separator is ;
-Empty lines are ignored
+* empty lines are ignored
-Empty columns are null
+* empty columns are null
-The first column becomes the primary key autotable takes a sample of the first 100 lines to guess the datatypes, which are: text, bigint, numeric and timestamp
+* the first column becomes the primary key autotable takes a sample of the first 100 lines to guess the datatypes, which are: text, bigint, numeric and timestamp

 Run